ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e surface
-■1 en leaving the meat fresh and
-i a:i Son»e omit boiling the pickle, and
-b ! it to answer well; though the opera­
 -&quot;•dug purifies the pickle by throvv­
 ■ l tj&#x27;.t the dirt always to be found in salt
 and sugar